Protecting Bees and Pollinators from Pesticides in Home Gardens and Landscapes

 Neonicotinoid Insecticides for Home Gardeners

-There are many neonicotinoid products that are currently available to home gardeners.
-Neonicotinoids include products with the active ingredient: acetamiprid, clothianidin, dinotefuran, imidacloprid or thiamethoxam.
-This would be listed on the pesticide label in small print as “active ingredients”.
 Neonicotinoids are the most commonly used class of insecticides in the United States.
 They are found in products to control bed bugs, to manage fleas and ticks on pets, to manage termites, and to manage a wide range of insects and insect relatives on fruit, vegetable, lawns, landscape, flower gardens and structural settings.
-Some examples of garden products that contain neonicotinoids are listed below.
+Neonicotinoids include products with the active ingredients: acetamiprid, clothianidin, dinotefuran, imidacloprid or thiamethoxam.

-Users of neonicotinoid pesticides should be aware of the risks to bees.
+Licensed service providers applying neonicotinoid pesticides to your property should be aware of the risks to bees, and methods to reduce these risks listed below.
 Bees can come in contact with these insecticides through direct exposure during spraying, as residuals on foliage and other surfaces, and as contaminants in nectar and pollen.

 The U.S. EPA recently introduced a label change for insecticides that contain one or more of the neonicotinoids to protect bees.
 The bee icon (see below) will be placed in the Environmental Hazards section of the pesticide label.
 There will be further instructions concerning bees in the "Directions for Use" section on the label.